-The spread and energy of protests against racial injustice and police brutality throughout summer 2020 featured the forcible removal of monuments by members of the public.
-In this paper, we argue that these "publicly-initiated" monument removals are a novel tactic in the protest repertoire that can be differentiated from the removal of monuments by public officials.
-Using data from the Confederate Monuments Project, we analyze whether factors like protest momentum and state repression of demonstrators differentiate a removal type.
-We find that monuments in locations with a greater number of protests in June 2020 were more likely to be removed by the public.
+Objective: The spread and energy of protests against racial injustice and police brutality throughout summer 2020 featured the forcible removal of monuments by members of the public.
+In this article, we argue that these "publicly initiated" monument removals are a novel tactic in the protest repertoire that can be differentiated from the removal of monuments by public officials.

+Methods: Using data from the Confederate Monuments Project, we analyze whether factors such as protest momentum and state repression of demonstrators differentiate removal type.
+Results: We find that monuments in locations with a greater number of protests in June 2020 were more likely to be removed by the public.
 We do not find support for a relationship between the use of state repression and public monument removal.